Ikabot-Collective/ikabot/README.md

 5. Donate

-	It allows one to donate.
+	It allows you to donate.

 6. Search for new spaces

-	This functionality alerts by telegram, if a city disappears or if someone founded in any of the islands where the user has at least one city founded.
+	This functionality alerts by telegram, if a city disappears or if someone founds in any of the islands where the user has at least one city.

 7. Login daily